StackStorm/st2docs/docs/source/troubleshooting/rest_api_access.rst

 5. Verify nginx is listening on port 443.
 You can use ``netstat -tupln | grep 443``.

-If none of these steps work, have the ``curl`` command and the infoemation you collected for the above steps available before engaging our technical support.
+If none of these steps work, have the ``curl`` command and the information you collected for the above steps available before engaging our technical support.